-The Santa Clarita Community College District, which operates College of the Canyons, changed the method by which members of the Board of Trustees are elected.
-Beginning with the November 2016 election, trustees will be elected to represent specific areas.
+The Santa Clarita Community College District, which operates College of the Canyons, changed the method by which members of the Board of Trustees are elected starting with the November 2016 election.
+Trustees are now elected to represent specific areas.

 A map detailing trustee area boundaries can be viewed at right.

 Why did the Santa Clarita Community College District implement by-trustee area elections?

 The District changed its election system after its election practices were challenged in a lawsuit under the California Voting Rights Act

 .
 The lawsuit was settled, and the terms of the settlement provided for changing the way District elections were conducted.
 In addition to implementing by-trustee areas, the district eliminated the numbered-seat trustee election system and moved its elections from odd-number years to even-number years.